 - Utilize information contained in existing data bases to spin off marketing, advertising, and services in other areas.
 The areas selected should be complementary to other market segments and/or fully supportable by the needed company resources. - Recognize the reality of personal computers by segmenting data bases to accommodate downloading.
-By adjusting pricing to recognize this need, overall revenue levels can be maintained or improved. - Develop or acquire gateway software allowing access via personal computers to a wide variety of data bases in a user friendly manner. - Sponsor development of knowledge-based systems tied to on-line data bases in specific market niches.
-The users' ability to easily manipulate data has been shown to influence data base use.
+By adjusting pricing to recognize this need, overall revenue levels can be maintained or improved.

+- Develop or acquire gateway software allowing access via personal computers to a wide variety of data bases in a user friendly manner. - Sponsor development of knowledge-based systems tied to on-line data bases in specific market niches.
+The user's ability to manipulate data easily has been shown to influence data base use. - These recommendations are outlined in Exhibit II-5.